 Operation Nutcracker has the usual Hallmark quality but the story just lets it all down.
 The tone is uneven, and it just doesn’t feel like Christmas.
 The cast, however, elevates the material and it is they who make the film worth watching.

-Operation Nutcracker has a run time of 1 hour 24 minutes, and is rated TV-G. The film is available On Demand and is streaming on Peacock and Hallmark+.
+Operation Nutcracker has a run time of 1 hour 24 minutes, and is rated TV-G. The film is streaming on Hallmark+.